willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I am getting a "Something Went Wrong" error 2181038087-12

-**Likely reason for the error code:** The HMD is plugged in to a USB port for which a non-Microsoft USB device driver is installed and running.
+**Likely reason for the error code:** The headset is plugged in to a USB port for which a non-Microsoft USB device driver is installed and running.

 **Troubleshooting:**
 1. Launch Device Manager (run devmgmt.msc).
 2. Expand the category for Universal Serial Bus controllers.
 3. Uninstall the driver for each item that includes the text "eXtensible Host Controller" **and** does *not* have "Microsoft" in the name.
 4. You are done when you verify that each item that includes the text "eXtensible Host Controller" has "Microsoft" at the end.
-5. Now you should not see this error when you plug in the HMD.
+5. Now you should not see this error when you plug in the headset.

 ### I am getting a "Something Went Wrong" error 2181038087-4